Elias Research Lab

 Microbes are capable of thriving in most extreme conditions, including high temperature, acidity, high pressure, radiation, dessication, or poisonous environments.
 We focus on the molecular mechanisms and determinants that allow for their extreme adaptability.

 Numerous ions are both essential for Life and limiting in natural environments.
 We investigate the elaborated molecular strategies utilized by microbes to scavenge these essential nutrients from depleted environments while excluding potentially toxic competitors.

-Bacteria are using chemical signalling to exchange information and coordinate behoviors.
+Bacteria are using chemical signalling to exchange information and coordinate behaviors.
 We develop molecular tools to hijack this communication and study this information flux.
-These engineered molecules also comprise promising tools to control microbes, including pathogens.
+This is a promising way to address microbial resistance.

 Biological macromolecules comprise fantastic objects with nearly unlimited activities and potentialities.
 Their use in biotechnology has already changed several segments of industry including the detergents, paper industries, the food industry (e.g. sugar), and is expected to revolutionize the medical industry.